THE AMERICAN REVOLUTION

 1780

 Mar.
-28 -- Sir Henry Clinton and his troops arrive and make camp at Drayton Hall along the Ashley River.
+28 -- Sir Henry Clinton and his troops arrived and made camp at Drayton Hall.

 Mar.
 30 -- Leading a large contingent of British soldiers, Sir Henry Clinton set up camp near what today is Hampton Park and began bringing his troops over at Gibbes’ Landing.
-In his journal, a Hessian jager (or sharpshooter) Capt.
-Johann Ewald relates that they were posted at Grove Plantation, where he “did picket duty in one of the most beautiful pleasure gardens of the world.”
+In his journal, a Hessian jager (or sharpshooter), Capt.
+Johann Ewald related that they were posted at Grove Plantation, where he “did picket duty in one of the most beautiful pleasure gardens of the world.”

 April 1 -- In his journal, British Capt.
 Johann Ewald records “The county around Gibbes’ house has been made a park and depot for the siege, and the greenhouse is a laboratory.”